Nick689/CustomPOS/Readme.md

 * Sales statistics

 ## Advancement
 Only Linux-French version is currently available.
-The item edit page does not exist yet, but direct database edition works great if you have correctly granted users.
+An item edit page was planned but direct database edit is so practicle that item module is canceled.
 Only main features are currently available.
 Statistics have to be done externaly.
 Stability is good without being as good as other classic programs, but don't worry, data loss cannot happen with transactional request.
 Last version is the 0.7.
 See changelog in Wiki section for versions notes.

 ## Limitations
 Despite CustomPOS's capacity to handle many users, it is not recommended for big companies.
 You have to consider that LibreOffice has powerful features that cannot all be locked so that advanced users can hack it.